samjulien/blog/_posts/2018-07-30-what-data-did-facebook-really-give-cambridge-analytica.markdown

 [Source](https://www.econsultancy.com/blog/69256-gdpr-how-to-create-best-practice-privacy-notices-with-examples)

-Adding an automatic text window, like Microsoft does, that appears when requesting data points is a simple yet powerful initial trick.
+Adding an automatic text window, like Microsoft does, that appears when requesting data points enhances the user experience in a clear and simple way.
 From there, you can prompt viewers to click through to a larger policy statement.
 If they continue to be curious, place links for them to dig even deeper:

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/what-data-did-facebook-really-give-cambridge-analytica/microsoft-privacy-statement.jpg" alt="Microsoft privacy policy sample">